lucasmerlin/hello_egui/crates/egui_form/README.md

 For bigger projects that might require i18n, it might make sense to use validator, since it allows for custom error messages (garde as of now has no i18n support).

-In HelloPaint I'm using garde, since it seems a bit cleaner and more active, hoping that i18n will be solved before it becomes a problem for HelloPaint.
+In `HelloPaint` I'm using garde, since it seems a bit cleaner and more active, hoping that i18n will be solved before it becomes a problem for `HelloPaint`.

 ## Minimal example using garde